-Loboc gained popularity among tourists because of its river cruise.
-Since then, many attractions in Loboc has been developed to welcome more tourists.
+Over the year, Loboc gained popularity among tourists because of its river cruise.
+Since then, many attractions in Loboc have been developed to welcome more tourists.